 Local training capacity including the provider and length of training.

 Estimated number of participants that will begin the occupational training and an indication of if this addition would require other workplan projection changes.

 OFA will note approval for the new healthcare occupation in GrantSolutions.
 Once OFA has done this, the new occupation with vendor information can be input into PAGES and training can be offered to participants for that occupation.

 Please utilize GrantSolutions to submit your Non-Competing Continuation (NCC) Application.
 The non-competing continuation application kit has been uploaded to GrantSolutions and contains all of the information necessary for you to complete your application.

-Please review the PPR Submission Checklist for detailed guidance on how to complete your PPR.
+Please review the PPR Submission Checklist (PDF) for detailed guidance on how to complete your PPR.
 Please make sure to review this guidance carefully.
-The checklist also mentions the ACF Waiver Release Form.
+The checklist also mentions the ACF Waiver Release Form (PDF).
 Please be sure to review and complete as necessary.
 As always, if you have questions, please contact your program specialist.